What Is an XRP Neobank? The Case for Crypto-Native Banking

 XRP neobanks serve a specific user: someone who holds XRP long-term and wants it to earn yield without the complexity of active management.
 They are not for day traders (use an exchange), DeFi power users (use protocols directly), or people who need FDIC insurance (use a bank).

-They are for the XRP holder who wants their assets working for them around the clock, with the ability to spend directly from their balance when needed.
+They are for the XRP holder who wants their assets working for them around the clock, with spending and fiat-access surfaces added only as each provider ships them.

 XORA is building the first dedicated XRP neobank — deposit XRP, earn up to 22% APY value, and follow the planned Xora Card roadmap.
 Treasury XRP backing is visible on-chain, while individual user balances are internal ledger records reconciled against that treasury.
 Learn more at xora.finance.